 Thinking about starting a blog or have a baby blog?
 Then this post is for you!

-This past year I read the original edition of the e-book and found it really helpful.
-As it turns out, Abby just recently relaunched Building a Framework!
-Instead of just recommending the e-book, I want to provide you with the top 5 tips I learned from pouring over the material the past few months.
+Instead of just recommending the e-book, I want to provide you with the top 5 tips I learned from pouring over Building a Framework over the past little while.

 Top 5 Helpful Lessons from Building a Framework

 Tip 1: The Importance of Choosing a Name

 I chose the name The Professional Mom Project before reading Abby’s book.
 Thinking back on it now, I likely would have looked for a shorter name or perhaps gone with with just my name, at least for the URL.
 At the start of the e-book Abby talks you through the process of choosing the perfect name for your new blog.

 I did know about the importance of using a .com rather than another domain so at least I got that right!

 Tip 2: Decide on a Theme Early On

 I started with a free blogging theme because I wasn’t sure if I’d enjoy blogging or want to stop after a few months.
 Upon realizing that I really enjoy blogging, I decided to go for a premium theme.
 It took me a long time to decide on my current theme (The Market Theme by Restored 316 using The Genesis Framework) but so far it’s been the right choice.

 If I did this again, I would probably investigate themes a bit more closely early on as Abby suggests.
 Abby goes into great detail about choosing a theme, why you should choose a framework along with a child theme (and explains what all of this means).
 Here’s another example of where the “Tech Tutorials” come in handy.
 Abby goes through how to set all of this up if you choose the Genesis Framework (which I use as well).